vidyagames998/vidyagames998.github.io/dw1/index.md

 Talk to Jijimon, with 15 prosperity a Greymon abushes you, win and he opens the arena.
 You can autopilot out of Jijimon's house to avoid this fight and buy items if needed.

 After we have Monochromon we can buy Protections in the item shop at night.
 In the Tropical Forest where Coelomon dropped us off there is a 1/32 chance you'll see a Piximon.
-Bring a protection and use it at the start of the fight.
+This can be [RNG manipulated](https://www.youtube.com/watch?v=iApkUgBM-c4) Bring a protection and use it at the start of the fight.
 Piximon is very strong, but when you kill it, everytime you enter the shop there's a 1/10 chance Piximon will be in the item shop selling a book for 50k bits that when in your inventory gives you 10% better stat leveling at the gym.

 After the battle head east from here, north, north and we're back in the ancient dino region.